Practices-Coders/Code-Collaborations/README.md

 ### Instruction for Collaborations

 ------------
-`Cualquier duda con las instrucciones o aprender a crear ramas, escribir a:
+`Cualquier duda con las instrucciones o aprender a crear ramas, escribir a:</br>
 If you have any questions about the instructions or how to create branches, write to:`